-Before you run any of the programs on RAINBOW ON DISK, you should first use the Disk BASIC BACKUP command to make a backup of both sides of the disk, giving you a working copy.
-You are able to back up the OS-9 formatted side of the disk under Disk BASIC.
+Before you run anyof the programs on RAINBOW ON DISK, you should first use the Disk BASIC BACKUP command to make a backup of both sides of the disk, giving you a working copy.
 For the protection of the RAINBOW ON DISK master, the disk does not have write-protect notches, so you cannot accidentally write to it.

 The Disk BASIC portions of the disk are menu-driven.
-To begin, type RUN MENU and press ENTER.
+To begin, type RUNmMENUm and press ENTER.
 A menu of the files appears, from which you may run any of the BASIC programs by pressing its corresponding letter key.
 The machine language programs, indicated by an asterisk, will not run properly from the menu.
 These machine language files must be loaded and executed with the LOADM and EXEC commands.

 When a file is run from the RAINBOW ON DISK menu, part of the menu itself remains in memory.
 Because of this, you may encounter an OM?
 Error on some of the programs, indicating that the file is too large for memory.
-If this occurs, you will have to remove the disk and turn off your CoCo for a few seconds, then LOAD and RUN the program as you normally would from Disk BASIC, bypassing the menu.
+If this occurs, you will have to remove the disk and turn off your CoCo for a few seconds, then LDAD and RUN the program as you normally would from Disk BASIC, bypassing the menu.